FZJ-INM1-BDA/siibra-jugex/README.md

 # siibra-jugex

-## Siibra toolbox for atlas-based differential analysis of gene expressions
+### A toolbox for atlas-based differential analysis of gene expressions

 *Authors: Big Data Analytics Group and S. Bludau, Institute of Neuroscience and Medicine (INM-1), Forschungszentrum Jülich GmbH*

 Copyright 2020-2021, Forschungszentrum Jülich GmbH

 > :warning: **`siibra-jugex` is at an experimental stage.** The software is not yet fully tested.
 Be aware that you will likely encounter bugs.

-### Intro

 JuGEx  (Julich-Brain Gene Expression) is an integrated framework developed to combined the AllenBrain and Julich-Brain atlases for statistical analysis of differential gene expression in the adult human brain.
 The framework has been developed by S. Bludau et al. and is described in